Reinissance/negative-Harmony/README.md

 ### External MIDI File

-You can load a MIDI file from an external link, provided the CORS headers of the source allow it (most files on [bitmidi](https://bitmidi.com/) do).
-Paste the link into the input field.
+You can load a MIDI file from an external link, provided the CORS headers of the source allow it (most files on [bitmidi](https://bitmidi.com/) do) paste the link into the input field.
 For example, you can share links to specific files like: [Ludwig's Knocking Fate](https://reinissance.github.io/negative-Harmony/index.html?midiFile=https://bitmidi.com/uploads/34948.mid).

 ### External MIDI Devices